 tested for other conditions.
 Some mouth conditions can have similar symptoms, such

-as oral candidiasis (thrush).
+as oral candidiasis (thrush) or viral infections.

 How is chemotherapy-related mouth mucositis treated in a child?